-Extract for intradermal testing should be prepared by diluting the 30,000 AU/mL stock concentrate, provided in multiple-dose vials, with sterile aqueous diluent (refer to the dilution table displayed in the immunotherapy section below).
+Extract for intradermal testing should be prepared by diluting the stock concentrate, provided in multiple-dose vials, with Sterile Albumin Saline with Phenol (0.4%) (refer to Table 4 in the Immunotherapy section below)

 To administer the intradermal strength dilutions, a 1 mL tuberculin syringe with a short 27-gauge needle should be used.
 The needle is inserted intradermally at a 30° angle, bevel down, and 0.02 to 0.05 mL of the extract is injected.
-Fifteen minutes following injection, the diameter of wheal and erythema reactions are measured, and the patient's sensitivity class is determined by the table on the following page.
+Fifteen minutes following injection, the diameter of wheal and erythema reactions are measured, and the patient's sensitivity class is determined by the table below.